 Evidence Needed for Accident Claims Involving Cell Phones

 Typically, in a pre-suit situation, which means that the accident victim’s case has not been filed in court yet, the ability to access the defendant driver’s cell phone records essentially does not exist.
 A victim’s attorney cannot get the defendant’s cell phone records until they have filed a lawsuit.
 Once they have filed suit, they are able to obtain and subpoena the defendant driver’s cell phone records.
 From those records, the injured party’s attorney could determine what the defendant was doing at the time of the accident.

 The plaintiff’s attorney could obtain information about cell phone conversations, texting, or potentially internet usage.
 There is information that can be obtained pursuant to subpoena and production of cell phone records.
 Cell phone records can be very helpful in showing the jury that the defendant was negligent and caused the accident.

-Florida is a comparative negligence state, meaning that any amount of liability can be assessed against the individual for their own actions.
-For example, a jury could rule that a defendant’s cell phone use may have prevented them from avoiding an accident, therefore they are 20 percent at fault for their own injuries.
-That ruling would reduce the victim’s recovery amount by 20 percent.
+As of 2023, Florida is a modified comparative negligence state, meaning that a plaintiff in an accident case must be 49% or less at fault for the crash in order to recover.
+For example, a jury could rule that a defendant’s cell phone use may have prevented them from avoiding an accident, therefore they are 50% percent at fault for their own injuries.
+That ruling would prevent them from recovering any damages.
 It is a case-by-case, fact-by-fact analysis as to whether or not cell phone usage by the potential client will have an impact on a case.